VoidOne-App/VoidOne/README.md

 VoidOne is built **by a gamer, for gamers**.

-This is not just marketing language.
+This is more than a product philosophy.

-It is the standard the project is being built around.
+It is a commitment.

-## ♾️ Free & Open Source — Forever
+## ♾️ Free & Open-Source — Forever

 VoidOne is committed to remaining **free and open-source**.

-The project is released under the **MIT License** and is intended to remain accessible, inspectable, and modifiable.

-No mandatory subscription for the core experience.
+No mandatory subscription for the core platform.

-No artificial paywall around the fundamentals.
+No paywall around the fundamental experience.

-No closed ecosystem designed to lock the player in.
+No closed ecosystem designed to lock players in.

 ## 🚫 No Ads.
 No Telemetry.

 **No Ads.
 No Telemetry.**

-VoidOne is not built around advertising or behavioral tracking.
+VoidOne is not being built around advertising or player tracking.

 The principle is simple:

-> **You use VoidOne to manage your games.
-You should not become the product.**
+> **You use VoidOne to manage your games — you don't become the product.**

 ## ⚡ Lightweight by Design